browserengineering/book/book/animations.md

 - Compositing is necessary for smooth and threaded visual effect animations, and generally not feasible (at least at present) for layout-inducing animations.

+- It's important to optimize the number of composited layers.

+- Overlap testing can cause additional GPU memory use and needs to be implemented witih care.

 Outline
 =======